diracdeltas/rekordbox-scripts/README.md

-run `python3 <script> <path_to_exported_XML>` where `<script>` is the script you want to run and `<path_to_exported_XML>` is the path to the exported Rekordbox XML. this will create a new XML file, `output.xml`, in this directory.
+run `python3 <script> <path_to_exported_XML>` where `<script>` is the script you want to run and `<path_to_exported_XML>` is the path to the exported Rekordbox XML.

+#### scripts

+scripts marked with `[M]` will modify your collection by creating a new XML file, `output.xml`, which you can then import back into rekordbox (see instructions in next section).

+* `hotcues-to-memory-cues.py` [M]: replicates all hot cues as memory cues. it does not delete any existing hot cues or memory cues.
+* `remove-low-bitrate.py`: shows tracks with less than a given bitrate. note that vbr encoded tracks may show a bitrate of 0. the bitrate is configurable;
+  for instance you can run `python3 remove-low-bitrate.py input.xml 256` to set
+  the threshold to 256kbps.

 ### importing the modified collection back into Rekordbox